I Care a Lot: That ending explained and all your questions answered

 "In my head, Marla never believed she was going to die," Pike told USA Today.
 "I mean, right until the point that she breathes her last, I think she still thinks she's going to win and she's going to get out of it.
 I really do."

-Filmmaker Blakeson said, "People find the ending satisfying, but it leaves a bittersweet taste in their mouth because we end with the most likable character in the movie screaming in despair."
+Blakeson said, "People find the ending satisfying, but it leaves a bittersweet taste in their mouth because we end with the most likable character in the movie screaming in despair."

 What happens to Fran?

-According to Blakeson, Fran inherits Marla's share and role in the nursing home empire.
-This is also bittersweet, given that old folks "are going to continue to be screwed over in a real way," Blakeson told USA Today.
+While it's heartbreaking that Fran loses her love, Blakeson said she does inherit Marla's share and role in the nursing home empire.
+This isn't necessarily a good thing, though, because old folks "are going to continue to be screwed over in a real way," Blakeson told USA Today.
 "You can chop the head off the hydra, but there's another one that will keep living."